Overview

 6. Accommodation

 The university assists students in finding housing through partnerships with Reykjavík’s student housing services.
-Most students live in shared apartments in the city center, close to campus and Reykjavík’s cultural venues.
-The university provides guidance for international students navigating the local rental market.
+Many students live in shared apartments in the city center, typically within reach of campus and Reykjavík’s cultural venues.
+For international applicants, the university also provides guidance for navigating the local rental market and planning ahead for arrival.

 - Assistance with finding shared apartments